 Closer to St. John’s, with a dramatic view over Logy Bay, the Ocean Sciences Centre (OSC) is a state-of-the-art research and education facility located just 10 minutes from the main campus.
 The OSC has wet and analytical labs that support research on cold-ocean and deep-sea processes, aquaculture, biological oceanography, as well as marine ecology, physiology and biotechnology.

-Note: students interested in an honours or co-op in marine biology should contact the Department of Biology for further information.
+Note: students interested in a co-op in marine biology should contact the Department of Biology for further information.

 You may apply for admission into the Faculty Science by indicating bachelor of science as your program choice on the undergraduate application for admission.

 Direct entry into the Faculty of Science from high school is subject to meeting the general admission requirements for Memorial University.

 Admission to the major

 Entry into the joint major in marine biology is competitive and based on academic standing.
 To be considered for admission to the joint major in marine biology, you must complete the following 30 credit hours (10 courses), or their equivalents with an overall average of at least 60%:

 - Chemistry 1050 and 1051 (or 1200 and 1001)